 North Central has an affiliation agreement with the Lake Erie College of Osteopathic Medicine (LECOM) to offer high school students an opportunity for a “reserved seat” in their School of Pharmacy leading to the Doctor of Pharmacy (PharmD) Degree.

-In the agreement between North Central and LECOM, based in Erie, Pa., qualified high school students interested in becoming a pharmacist will have the opportunity to be admitted jointly into both institutions.
+In the agreement between North Central and LECOM, based in Erie, Pa., qualified high school students interested in becoming a licensed pharmacist will have the opportunity to be admitted jointly into both institutions.
 Application in the LECOM’s Early Acceptance Program (EAP) can occur as early as the student’s senior year in high school and up until the start of the third year at North Central College.

 Application to the EAP is separate from the application to North Central College.
 A student may apply for EAP consideration as a high school senior.
 Minimal qualifications to participate in the EAP are:

 - High school GPA of 3.5 on a 4.0 scale or higher unweighted

 - ACT composite score ≥ 26 on a single exam or an SAT score ≥ 1170 on a single exam taken before March 1, 2016, or a SAT score of ≥ 1240 on a single exam taken after March 1, 2016